 Equestrians are becoming more knowledgeable about the benefits of regular dental care for their horses' overall well-being and athletic performance.
 In addition, professionals practicing dentistry are increasingly well-educated and experienced, and are using much-improved equipment, such as power tools.

-"Dentistry involves doing an examination, making a diagnosis, and treating a condition," says [no-glossary]Jack[/no-glossary] Easley, DVM, MS of Easley Equine Dentistry in Shelbyville, KY, who is also a member of the American Association of Equine Practitioners (AAEP) Dentistry Committee.
+"Dentistry involves doing an examination, making a diagnosis, and treating a condition," says Jack Easley, DVM, MS, of Easley Equine Dentistry in Shelbyville, KY, who is also a member of the American Association of Equine Practitioners (AAEP) Dentistry Committee.
 "It's very different from just floating teeth, which is no longer an acceptable quality of care for dentistry."

 Is using a non-veterinarian dentist legal where I live?